 IMMERSIVE AND INTERACTIVE PROGRAMS MAKE LEARNING FUN!

-Our programs let your students combine a variety of hands on experiences in an authentic historical setting using the exciting collections at our living museum.
-Linking the past to the present our programs help students immerse themselves in the living history of Newstead House making learning and appreciating history all that more exciting!
+Our programs let your students combine a variety of hands on experiences in an authentic historical setting.
+By linking the past to the present our programs help students immerse themselves in the living history of Newstead House making learning history all that more engaging!

 CONNECT WITH HERITAGE